 Although I’m a dinky di Aussie, I’m also a true blue American.
-A sweet potato casserole is ALWAYS on my Thanksgiving table (which ends up being Spring here) and if I’m honest it would be on every table I sit down at if it weren’t for that quick but frightening peek of my lard ass in the mirror every morning.
+A sweet potato casserole with pecan topping is ALWAYS on my Thanksgiving table (which ends up being Spring here) and if I’m honest it would be on every table I sit down at if it weren’t for that quick but frightening peek of my lard ass in the mirror every morning.

 This casserole is a wonderful way to take a perfectly delicious, healthy vegetable and turn it into dessert you can eat with your meal.
 Even my non-sweet eating Aussie husband will eat this but he does mutter something about “Americans” under his breath and “sweet.”
 I ignore him.